Raghav-Guru/Atlas-Workshop/README.md

 **LAB 1.2.1 : Understanding Atlas Hook and Bridges:**

-We have two methods to populate metadata to Atlas.
+We have 3 methods to populate metadata to Atlas:

 **Atlas Bridge :** Atlas bridge is a simple class built on AtlasClientV2 class, which does a POST method to ATLAS API with the metadata fetched from service (like for hive we fetch metadata from Hive Metastore ).
 With the atlas installation a shell script is provided as add-on per service.